 About St. James Parish

-The parish is renowned for its antebellum plantation homes including Oak Alley Plantation and Laura Plantation, which stand as testaments to the region's complex history.
+The parish is renowned for its antebellum plantation homes including Oak Alley Plantation and Laura Plantation, which stand as proofs to St. James Parish's complex history.
 The Mississippi River forms the parish's northern boundary, and the economy has historically centered on sugarcane cultivation, chemical manufacturing, and petrochemical industries.
-The St.

 What makes this parish unique is its concentration of historical plantations, its position in Louisiana's chemical corridor along the Mississippi River, and its preservation of Creole and Cajun cultural traditions that continue to influence local festivals, cuisine, and community life.